This post is dedicated to my dentist aunt Janice, and everyone who has teeth.

 Magnesium chloride is a pure, natural element helpful for healing and strengthening teeth and tissues.
 It’s essential for proper calcium absorption to create strong enamel, and it’s also an essential mineral for the bone matrix.
 Magnesium can be taken orally in small amounts or topically where it gets absorbed through the skin, and it can also be an excellent, non-toxic mouthwash for revitalizing oral ecology.

-The purest form of magnesium can be swallowed.
+The purest form of magnesium can be swallowed and/or used transdermally.
 Simply dilute to create a solution of natural liquid magnesium chloride in filtered, spring or purified water.
 Use a higher strength or dilute the solution depending on your oral condition.
 For children, it should be diluted.
 Use it as a mouth rinse once a day, or once a week – whenever you feel like you need it.

 Click here to read my article on magnesium and for a quick and easy bioavailable liquid solution recipe: Magnesium supplement: the miracle mineral.